Dr Sarah Marks

 Teaching

-In 2024/25 I will be offering a new intensive Level 6/MA Module, Mental Health Past and Present, charting the rise of modern approaches to madness from the late 18th century to contemporary mental health policy.
+In summer term 2025 I will be offering a new intensive module at MA and short-course level, Mental Health Past and Present, charting the rise of modern approaches to madness from the late 18th century to contemporary mental health policy.
+This module will be based in School of Historical Studies but available to students across Social Sciences and Humanities.

 Teaching modules